usdot-jpo-ode/jpo-asn-pojos/generate-test-data/README.md

 Note that all examples generated from it should be verified to be valid by round tripping them through an independent asn1 tool, such as the asn1c converter.

-For example generate a random SPAT:
+For example generate a random Road Weather Message:

 ```bash
 java -jar testgen-cli.jar -m RoadWeatherMessage -p RoadWeatherMessage -x rwm.xml -j rwm.json